Iraq officials: Rocket attack hits base housing US troops

 The U.S.-led coalition said at least 25 107mm rockets struck Camp Taji just before 11 a.m.
 Some struck the area where coalition forces are based, while others fell on air defense units, the Iraqi military statement said.

-Five people were wounded in the attack including three coalition members and two Iraqi soldiers, according to spokesman for the U.S.-led coalition Myles Caggins.
-One U.S. defense official said the wounded coalition troops are American.
-The official spoke on condition of anonymity in line with regulations.
+Five people were wounded in the attack, including three coalition members and two Iraqi soldiers, according to spokesman for the U.S.-led coalition Myles Caggins.

+Jonathan Hoffman, chief Pentagon spokesman, said later that three U.S. service members were wounded in the Camp Taji attack.
+Two of them were seriously wounded and are hospitalized.

 A statement from Iraq’s military said the “brutal aggression” wounded a number of air defense personnel who remain in critical condition, but did not provide a number.